Drag force on a moving heavy quark with deformed string configuration: Conclusions

 \section{Conclusions}

-In this paper we discussed drag force on a heavy moving quark in a plasma with a deformed background.
-The main difference between the current work and other similar papers is considering effect of deformation parameter of metric on probe string as well.
-We derived a general ansatz for the probe string in presence of deformation parameter.
-According to the drag force on moving heavy quark through a plasma, we found an analytic answer for deformation parameter, leads to satisfying values based on QCD data.
-We have shown that contribution of deformation parameter leads to a maximum value of string ansatz as a function of radial coordinate.
-Therefore while in AdS space the string profile is an strictly increasing function of $z$, in a deformed background this function is suppressed.\\ \\ \textbf{Acknowledgement}\\ This work was supported by the National Natural Science Foundation of China(Grant No. 11575254), the National Key Research and Development Program of China (No. 2016YFE0130800), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB34030301).
-ST is supported by the PIFI (grant No. 2021PM0065).
+We discussed the drag force on a heavy moving quark in a plasma with a deformed background and deformed probe string.
+We were motivated by the question arises after applying a deformed AdS: what will happen if deformation parameter appears not only in the background metric but also in the string ansatz?
+As parameter $c$ deforms the AdS, what are the consequences for probe string?
+To study this idea we applied a general ansatz for the probe string with contribution of deformation parameter.
+Phenomenologically and according to the drag force on moving heavy quark through a plasma, we tested availability of the ansatz.
+At the temperature $250$ MeV of QCD, we found the value of deformation parameter as $0.84$ Ge$V^2$ which is in agreement with QCD results.
+Studying deformed string profile, we showed that while c-independent string ansatz is a strictly increasing function of $z$, c-dependent string ansatz finds a maximum value.\\ \\ \textbf{Acknowledgement}\\ This work was supported by Strategic Priority Research Program of Chinese Academy of Sciences (XDB34030301).
+ST is supported by the PIFI ( 2021PM0065).